- What is Pokemon Card Grading?

 How Long Does Pokemon Card Grading Take?

-This year has seen unprecedented demand for Pokemon card grading services.
+This past year has seen unprecedented demand for Pokemon card grading services.
 As such wait times have never been longer.

 Personally I believe the best view to take is that you are encapsulating an investment piece for the future.
 Try not to worry too much about the wait times 🙂